-An endorsement workshop will be held for all relevant governmental bodies and stakeholders to review and endorse the final updated NIP.
-The workshop will also aim to seek high-level commitment for the successful post-NIP implementation.
+A one-day endorsement workshop will be held for all relevant governmental bodies and stakeholders to review and endorse the final updated NIP.
+The workshop will also aim to seek high-level commitment for the successful implementation of the NIP.

 Activity 4.2.2.
-Endorse and submit the updated NIP to the COP through the SC
+Endorse and submit the updated NIP to the SC Conference of Parties